go-kivik/kivik/README.md

 me know by submitting a bug report via GitHub.

-- **Go** Kivik 2.x aims for full compatibility with all stable releases of Go from 1.8.
-For Go 1.7, you can use [Kivik 1.x](https://github.com/go-kivik/kivik/tree/stable1.x)
+- **Go** Kivik 2.x aims for full compatibility with all stable releases of Go from 1.9.
+For Go 1.7 or 1.8 you can use [Kivik 1.x](https://github.com/go-kivik/kivik/tree/stable1.x)
 - **CouchDB** The Kivik 1.x CouchDB driver aims for compatibility with all stable releases of CouchDB from 1.6.1.
 - **GopherJS** GopherJS always requires the latest stable version of Go, so